HugoBlox/theme-academic-cv/content/authors/emilia/_index.md

 ---
 # Display name
-title: Sophie Ibrahim
+title: Emilia Hernandez

 # Username (this should match the folder name)
 authors:
-- outreach
+- emilia

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Outreach Director
+role: Marketing Director

 # Organizations/Affiliations
 organizations: